Managing Available Database and File-based Libraries

 -

 Field – this is the attribute of the component that is to be searched.
-It can be any component or footprint attribute including the Name, Description, Comment, Footprint, or any parameter that has been added to a component.
-Select an available field from the drop-down or enter a filed in the text box.
+It can be any component or footprint attribute, including the Name, Description, Comment, Footprint, or any parameter that has been added to a component.
+Select an available field from the drop-down or enter a field in the text box.

 -